Octav Grigorescu: Ion Frunzetti, on work in the seventies

-Octav Grigorescu introduces the morphology of reality in fantastical syntaxes.
+"Octav Grigorescu introduces the morphology of reality in fantastical syntaxes.
 His imagination reaches the far end sections of the conscience projecting outwards a passionate, phantasm rich universe, meant to cover the real one and occult it to us, in grasping fashion.
 He is a poet with great graphical skill, a seducingly engaged poet through his mere subjective excesses.
-His undivided character between cerebral and affective urges him, through unmitigated prodding, to find, in a symbolic language, spontaneously, its translation.
-Ion Frunzetti.
+His undivided character between cerebral and affective urges him, through unmitigated prodding, to find, in a symbolic language, spontaneously, its translation." - Ion Frunzetti.

-Dan Grigorescu

-Octav Grigorescu's creations, these examples of beauty, of professional earnestness, of deep thinking over oneself, over art, over the rapports between people, or with the visible realm - are the works of one of the most prominent artists of the current period ... a work that restores at the same time the narrative and the symbolic in one of the most perfect poetical hypostases.